Rely on satisfied customers to generate referrals.

 How to Get Leads in Real Estate

 Network with other local businesses to form mutually beneficial partnerships.
-Co-host happy hours, send gifts to clients or leads, and form local alliances that will help you go far.
-Here are a few industries with which it can be helpful for real estate agents to form partnerships:
+Try strategies like co-hosting happy hours, sending gifts to clients or leads, and forming local alliances.
+Here are a few industries where real estate agents can form productive partnerships:

 Personal bankers - A home is the largest financial investment many of us will ever make.
 Having a personal banker to run numbers by can be a huge help for buyers.